 to lead with what life put on his shoulders.

-At eleven years old, Spencer Legg was diagnosed with type 1 diabetes—an invisible challenge that would demand discipline, resilience, and relentless focus every day.
-Instead of letting it define him, he decided to turn it into fuel.
-Today, as a Division I athlete, Spencer is showing what’s possible when you meet limits with fortitude.
+At eleven years old, Spencer Legg was diagnosed with Type 1 Diabetes — an invisible condition that demands discipline, resilience, and relentless focus every day.
+Rather than allowing the diagnosis to define him, Spencer chose to turn it into fuel.
+Today, as a Division I athlete, he demonstrates what’s possible when challenge is met with fortitude.

-Spencer’s Stand is more than a name—it’s a movement.
-One that proves that winning isn’t just about the scoreboard.
-It’s about standing up, moving forward, and building a legacy of strength that inspires the next person to do the same.
+Spencer’s Stand is more than a name.
+It is a movement rooted in resilience, proof that winning isn’t only measured by a scoreboard — but by the courage to stand up, move forward, and inspire the next person to do the same.

 We're changing the game.